 Figure 16.14.2.2-1: Void

-While the pre-compensation of the instantaneous Doppler shift experienced on the service link is to be performed by the UE, the management of Doppler shift experienced over the feeder link and transponder frequency error is left to the network implementation.
+For both transparent NTN payload and regenerative NTN payload, the pre-compensation of instantaneous Doppler shift experienced on the service link is to be performed by the UE.
+In the case of the transparent NTN payload, the management of Doppler shift experienced over the feeder link and transponder frequency error is left to the network implementation.

 16.14.3 Mobility and State transition